Accounting and Tax

 Many OnlyFans creators make costly tax mistakes.
 Avoid these common pitfalls:

-If you don’t pay quarterly estimated taxes, you may owe a very tax deductible but large sum at the end of the year plus penalties.
+• If you don’t pay quarterly estimated taxes, you may owe a large sum at the end of the year, plus penalties.

-Only expenses related to tax responsibilities and to running your OnlyFans business are deductible.
+• Only expenses related to running your OnlyFans business are deductible.
 Overstating expenses can trigger an IRS audit.

 FAQs